Skip to main content

 Detailed research programme

-The structural basis of inherited heart disease
+The structural basis of heart muscle disease